m-fithri/Cloud_Engineer_Portfolio-Projects/three-tier web app/Part 1: Website Delivery with CloudFront/README.md

 32. From bucket **permission** settings, look for **block public access** under bucket settings and click **Edit**.
 33. Unselect the **block all public access"' options and click **Save Changes**
 34. Validate whether the steps are working by refreshing the error page but it will still be inaccessible since S3 bucket files are still configured as private.
-35. Edit the S3 bucket policy by including the command below: (include `,` for multiple statement & replace `<S3 bucket ARN name>` with the actual bucket ARN name)
+35. Edit the S3 bucket policy by including the command below:
+    > include `,` for multiple statement

+	> replace `<S3 bucket ARN name>` with the actual bucket ARN name

     ```
     {
     "Sid": "PublicReadGetObject",